top of page

 Q. Are you regulated or accredited?

-At Wild K9s, I choose to work to the highest professional standards, using only the latest ethical, science-based methods.
-I hold a degree in Zoology, specialised in animal behaviour, and I’m a Certified Canine Behaviourist with International Canine Behaviourists (ICB).
-I’m also a proud member of the UK Dog Behaviour and Training Charter, which holds practitioners accountable to welfare-led, evidence-based practice.
+I hold a BSc (Hons) in Zoology, specialise in animal behaviour, and am a Certified Canine Behaviourist with International Canine Behaviourists (ICB) - a founding member of the UK Dog Behaviour and Training Charter.

 You can view my full list of credentials here.